julianpoy/recipesage-docs/docs/tutorials/meal-plans/create.md

 ## Editing an Item

 To edit an item, simply click the item and select "edit this item".
 You can change anything about the item, including the date, meal, notes, or recipe/title.

+## Recurring Items

+When adding a new item via the + button on the meal plan page, you can schedule it to repeat.
+Toggle on "Repeat" at the bottom of the form to expand the recurrence options.

+You can configure:

+- **Frequency**: Daily, Weekly, or Monthly.
+- **Every X**: The interval between occurrences (e.g., every 2 weeks).
+- **(Weekly) Repeat on**: One or more weekdays.
+The day matching your selected date is always included.
+- **(Monthly) Repeat pattern**: Either the same day of the month (e.g., the 17th of every month) or the same weekday-of-month (e.g., the third Saturday of every month).
+The choices are based on the date you've picked.
+- **Ends**: Choose "On date" or "After N occurrences".
+The default is after 10 occurrences.

+A preview at the bottom of the recurrence section shows how many items will be created.

+**How it works:** Each occurrence is created as a separate item in your meal plan, so you can edit, move, or delete any individual occurrence later.
+Items are created in bulk when you save the form.
+The "Repeat" option is only available when creating a new item, not when editing an existing one.

+**Limits:** Up to 1000 items can be created per recurrence.
+If a "Monthly on day X" rule lands in a month that doesn't have that day (for example, day 31 in February), that month is skipped.